kentarospin98/RandomSourceCode/README.md

  	- ~~Jump~~

  5. Last man standing will be winner of the game!

+### Minimum requirements:
+ When you start game for the first time, it requires 20MB amount of data.
+This will be downloaded automatically when you start the game.

 ### Why we made it:

   We have enjoyed random integer game during free period so that we want to share our idea through this project and makes others also can enjoy this game.